xairrick/CrmCodeGenerator/CrmCodeGenerator.VSPackage/README.txt

-﻿Allows you to generate CRM 2011/2013 schema files based on a T4 template.
+﻿Allows you to generate CRM 2011/2013/2015 schema files based on a T4 template.
 Template is saved to project so that you can modify it as needed.

+Version 1.0.0.4 Beta
+[UPDATE] Improvement to entity metadata rerieval [UPDATE] option to get unpublished changes

 Version 1.0.0.3 Beta
 [UPDATED] to Visual Studio 2013 (still works on VS2012)